JEMeyer/Neural.NET/README.md

     - An array of the training data and labels (as double arrays)
     - The numer of epochs or iterations for which to train (as an int)
-    - The size of the mini batches for which to train (as an int - please use an even divisor compared to the number of training
-    The learning rate (as a double).
+    - Training mini batch size (as an int - an even divisor of training data count) The learning rate (as a double).
 I recommend starting this around .02-.05
     - The testing data (optional - same array type as training data)